0

 Interesting little point here: although the actual cut is called the PRIME Rib, it will come in the same grade levels as other cuts, namely Prime, Choice, Select, and all the way down to “Whoa Nelly.”

 The rib runs from the shortloin (where you’ll find the New York Strip Steak and Porterhouse) up toward the shoulder (or ‘Chuck’).
 Nowadays, these sections are produced with a total of 7 ribs.
-Years ago you’d get 8 ribs, but in today’s production the first rib (or last) is left on the shortloin.
-My guess on this is that since the shortloin generally carries a higher price tag, beef processors figured out they could shift roughly 4 pounds from a lesser priced cut (relatively speaking) to one that sells for more.
+Years ago you’d get 8 ribs, but in today’s production, the first rib (or last) is left on the shortloin.
+My guess is that since the shortloin generally carries a higher price tag, beef processors figured out they could shift roughly 4 pounds from a lesser-priced cut (relatively speaking) to one that sells for more.

 The Prime Rib is the classic beef roast and although there are a number of other excellent roasts, the rib is the most dramatic by far in terms of presentation and flavor.
 Some practical points to consider; the “loin end” will have less chunks of fat, longer ribs, and the spacing between the ribs will be greater than the same facets of the “chuck” end.
 The chuck end by virtue of the greater percentage of the Rib Cap will deliver the more intense flavor than will the loin end.
 Either way, it’s a winner!